ceph/ceph/doc/rados/troubleshooting/troubleshooting-mon.rst

   The maximum tolerated clock skew is configurable via the ``mon-clock-drift-allowed`` option, and although you *CAN* you almost certainly *SHOULDN'T*.
-The clock skew mechanism is in place because clock-skewed monitors are liely to misbehave.
+The clock skew mechanism is in place because clock-skewed monitors are likely to misbehave.
 We, as developers and QA aficionados, are comfortable with the current default value, as it will alert the user before the monitors get out hand.
 Changing this value may cause unforeseen effects on the